 Grand Marshal candidate profiles

-The Polytechnic asked grand marshal candidates to discuss their goals and leadership experience and to reflect on Student Government as a whole.
+The Polytechnic asked Grand Marshal candidates to discuss their goals and to reflect on their experiences in Student Government.
 Here are their responses.

 [Editor’s note: The following was edited for clarity and for The Poly's grammatical and mechanical style.]

-What makes you the best fit to lead the student body?
+What makes you best fit to lead the student body?

 Name three short-term goals (within your term of office) and three long-term goals (beyond your term of office) that you have for the Student Senate.

 - Work with Auxiliary Services to implement a composting program at RPI by January 1st, 2022.

 - Ensure multicultural representation on the Student Senate by working with the Multicultural Leadership Council to make a joint committee.